Hackers News Hackers News

 • Features: Millisecond file classification, automated static decomposition, interactive file tree exploration, YARA hunting at a massive global scale.

-• Reason to Buy: You need to rapidly analyze the internal structure of massive, complex files (like MSI installers, ISOs, or firmware) without necessarily executing them.
+• Reason to Buy: You need to rapidly analyze the internal structure of large, complex files (such as MSI installers, ISOs, or firmware) without necessarily executing them.

 Why We Picked It